The National Practitioner Data Bank

 - Particularly for older cases, it was a common finding that practitioners were either altogether unaware that a claim had been filed, or they were never offered the opportunity to participate in the claim review process.
 The IHS RM Program has taken steps to ensure that all providers are now given every opportunity to explain to the Panel their degree of involvement in a case.

-- Also in the past, practitioners involved in tort claims were often not kept abreast of the progress of a tort claim as it worked its way through the OGC, Panel, and DOJ.
+- Also in the past, practitioners involved in tort claims were often not kept abreast of the progress of a tort claim as it worked its way through the OGC, DOJ and MCRP.
 This process often takes years to come to a conclusion.
-The IHS RM Program has made a renewed effort to maintain contact with practitioners and the IHS and Tribal facilities during the various stages of claim and suit negotiations.
+The IHS RM Program encourages the local site risk managers to make renewed effort to maintain contact with practitioners during the various stages of claim and suit negotiations.